-The proposed site of the agricultural development is undeveloped, fallow and generally near natural.
+The proposed site of the agricultural development is generally undeveloped, fallow and generally near natural.
+Some proposed areas have been partially disturbed by previous agricultural activities (ostrich and crop farming).

 According to the Vegetation map of South Africa, Lesotho and Swaziland (Mucina & Rutherford, 2006, as updated in the 2012 beta version) only one broad vegetation type is expected in the proposed area and its immediate vicinity, namely Bushmanland Arid Grassland.

-The vegetation encountered conforms to Bushmanland Arid Grassland.
-Two definite communities were encountered namely a sparse (semi-desert type) low shrubland with grasses sometimes present (expected to be more prominent after rain) on the open undulating plains, while a denser and higher riparian vegetation was encountered next to the watercourses.
+The vegetation encountered generally conforms to Bushmanland Arid Grassland.

+Three plant communities were encountered namely:

+- A sparse (semi-desert type) low shrubland with grasses sometimes present on the open undulating plains - A denser and higher riparian vegetation was encountered next to the watercourses.
+The more pronounce these water courses the more established the riparian zone became. - Sparse woodland dominated by magnificent trees was encountered in the deeper sandy soils next to the Hartbees River.

-Figure 8: SANBI Vegetation map of the area.
+Figure 18: SANBI Vegetation map of the area.